Create a Webhook

 client_secret: yourclientsecret

-On all subsequent webhook events, we will then attempt to call your OAuth service to retrieve a token, which will be appended as a header on all responses in the form of Authorization: Bearer {token}
+On all subsequent webhook events, we will then attempt to call your OAuth provider service to retrieve an access token.
+The authentication POST request will be sent to the designated OAuth URL with the following request format:

 of client_credentials

-- Date and time of click
+- Date and time of event

-- Long URL
+- Long URL that the user was redirected to

 - Parameters passed through from long URL (if available with your subscription)

-- Country where the link was clicked
+- Country where the link was interacted with

 - Referrer